Tsegalion/Pulling-and-Analyzing-ICO-data-Part2/README.md

 # First Step
-First stage of this project was the using scrapy and selenium to scrap ended ICO data from icodrops; an ICO website.
+First stage of this project #Scraping code was using scrapy and selenium to scrap ended ICO data from icodrops; an ICO website.
 I saved the scraped data into a CSV file.

 # Second Step
 Imported the file using Pandas to do saome basic cleaning of the data to make it meaningful.